Multiple cavernoma syndrome

 0 images remaining

-One of the lesions in the right temporal lobe demonstrates high T1 and T2 signal centrally and perhaps a small amount of peripheral oedema, best seen on FLAIR.
+One of the lesions in the right temporal lobe demonstrates high T1 and T2 signal centrally and perhaps a small amount of peripheral edema, best seen on FLAIR.
 This suggests a recent bleed.

 This patient is from a known pedigree of autosomal dominant multiple cavernoma syndrome.